maximbz/Aquarium-Wednesday/readme.txt

 	half lidded (happy)
-	the eyes blink, pupils look around a little crab walks along the bottom, slowly from one side to the other, sometimes
+	the eyes blink, pupils look around a little crab walks along the bottom, slowly from one side to the other, sometimes background blue gets darker as the day goes on the site checks what day if the week it is and will only show oyu any of this on Wednesday